-Since The Market Tote has been our top seller (and my favorite, shhh don’t tell the bucket bag) it seemed only fair to share a bit of the design and story behind it!
+Since The Market Tote has been our top seller (and my favorite, shhh don’t tell the others) it seemed only fair to share a bit of the design and story behind it!

 The Story Behind The Market Tote